Koh Sralao, Cambodia

 Figure 2: The sun sets on houses at Koh Sralao coastal fishing village in Cambodia (Photo: Furqan Asif)

-Fishers have spoken about fish declines for decades(2) and continue to be concerned about fish stocks.
+Fishers have spoken about fish declines for decades(5) and continue to be concerned about fish stocks.
 The observations made by Koh Sralao fishers are consistent with statistics for the Gulf of Thailand which shows a dramatic decrease in catch per unit effort (an indirect measure of fish abundance) over the past decades.

-Sand Dredging
+Sand dredging

 In addition to the persistent decline in catch, sand dredging, which began in the Koh Sralao area in late 2007, has had an impact on the aquatic resources surrounding the Koh Sralao community (Figure 3).
-The short term impacts of this dredging are clear(3):
+The short term impacts of this dredging are clear(5):

 • Fish habitat is being destroyed.
-Dredging deepens shallow channels, impacting fish and other aquatic habitat in the process
+Dredging deepens shallow channels, impacting fish and other aquatic habitat in the process.

-• Fish migration routes are being disturbed, and the water is said to be more turbid
+• Fish migration routes are being disturbed, and the water is said to be more turbid.

-• Boats have been dredging near the edge of the mangroves, partially damaging some trees and completely ripping out others
+• Boats have been dredging near the edge of the mangroves, partially damaging some trees and completely ripping out others.

-Community Initiative
+Community Initiatives

 Figure 3.
 A barge carrying sand from sand mining operations in Koh Kong (Photo: Furqan Asif)

-Sand Dredging
+Sand dredging

-Mangrove Conservation
+Mangrove conservation

 The Koh Sralao community has worked together to safeguard their natural environment.
 They have become aware of the importance of conserving the mangrove forests that form a critical link to their livelihood.
 For example, annual mangrove replanting has become a community tradition since the late 1990s.
+The area is known for its mangroves which span 23,750 hectares in a protected area and features an ecotourism site set up near the Peam Krasop community.

-Livelihood Diversification
+Livelihood diversification

 Practical Outcomes

-Sand Dredging
+Sand dredging

-Livelihood Diversification
+Livelihood diversification

 References

-2. Marschke, M. (2012).
+5. Marschke, M. (2012).
 Life, Fish and Mangroves: Resource Governance in Coastal Cambodia.
-Retrieved from http://www.ruor.uottawa.ca/handle/10393/20676
+Ottawa, Canada: University of Ottawa Press.
+Available at: https://doi. org/10.1017/s003060531200173

-5. Savo, Valentina, Cedar Morton, and Dana Lepofsky.
-2017.
-“Impacts of Climate Change for Coastal Fishers and Implications for Fisheries.”
-Fish and Fisheries.
+8. Savo, V., Morton, C., Lepofsky, D. (2017).
+‘Impacts of Climate Change for Coastal Fishers and Implications for Fisheries.’
+Fish and Fisheries 18(5): 877–889.
+Available at: https://doi. org/10.1111/faf.12212

 Acknowledgements